PJayB/dawn-build/README.md

 `webgpu_dawn.dll` for use with projects.
 There are important differences between the way this library is produced versus stock Dawn:

+* This provides `webgpu.hpp` from Elie Michel's fanstastic [WebGPU-Cpp](https://github.com/eliemichel/WebGPU-Cpp) library.
-* The version of Dawn is locked to `chromium/6536`, in order to exactly match with Elie Michel's fanstastic [WebGPU-Cpp](https://github.com/eliemichel/WebGPU-Cpp) library.
+* The version of Dawn is locked to `chromium/6536`, in order to exactly match with WebGPU-Cpp.
 * This only produces a single, shared library.
 By default, Dawn will output all its dependent libraries as either static or shared, and thus, distributing a single dynamic library with your application would be impossible.